Meet the team

 Stephen has been a member of the team since 2014, when he began working as a playworker at Felix Road.
 He brings a wide range of experience in youth and play work, and his consistency and deep commitment over the years has placed him very much at the heart of the playground community.
 He channels his love of sport, live music and drums into his play work, often setting up games of table tennis and badminton and helping to start music sessions at the playground.

 Tracy joined the team in 2020.
 She has 19 years of experience working in Community Development as a volunteer and paid worker.
 She is passionate about people being involved in their local communities and having their voice heard.
-As the Place Maker for Newtown she supports local residents to develop projects and connect with other in the area
+She is the project lead for our St Monicas funded network Eastside Connect.

 Call: 07947 830973